hectorchu/nano-token-protocol/README.md

 func NewChain(rpcURL string) (c *Chain, err error)
     NewChain initializes a new chain.

+func NewChainFromSeed(seed []byte, rpcURL string) (c *Chain, err error)
+    NewChainFromSeed initializes a new chain from a seed.

 func (c *Chain) Address() string
     Address returns the address of the chain.